Knowledge Integration in Differentiable Models: A Comparative Study of Data-Driven, Soft-Constrained, and Hard-Constrained Paradigms for Identification and Control of the Single Machine Infinite Bus System: Numerical Results

 \subsection{Inverse problem: Discovery of Inertia and Damping}

 We evaluate the ability of PINN and DP models to identify the inertia constant $M$ and damping coefficient $D$ from observed state trajectories.
-We choose the oscillatory scenario where the true values are $(M,D)=(0.1,0.01)$.
-To ensure the positivity constraints ($M,D>0$), we utilize the softplus function $\ln(1+e^\theta)$, where $\theta$ denotes the unconstrained trainable parameter.
+We consider the oscillatory regime, where the true values are $(M,D)=(0.1,0.01)$.
+To ensure positivity ($M,D>0$), we parameterize both as softplus function $\ln(1+e^\theta)$, where $\theta$ denotes the unconstrained trainable parameter.

-We first examine the convergence behavior of the PINN and DP models in the noiseless scenario ($\sigma=0$).
-Under a fixed learning rate of $lr=10^{-3}$, Fig. \ref{fig:convergence_behavior} shows that increasing data loss weight $\lambda_d$ for PINN accelerate convergence toward the true values.
+We first examine the convergence behavior of the PINN and DP models in the noiseless setting ($\sigma=0$).
+Under a fixed learning rate of $10^{-3}$, Fig.~\ref{fig:convergence_behavior} shows that increasing the data loss weight $\lambda_d$ in PINN accelerates convergence toward the true values.
 Notably, DP achieves faster convergence compared to PINN.
-This is because DP optimizes only two trainable parameters ($\theta_M$ and $\theta_D$), whereas PINN must simultaneously update a much larger parameter space, including the neural network weights for $\delta$ and $\omega$.
+This is because DP optimizes only two trainable parameters ($\theta_M$ and $\theta_D$), whereas PINN must simultaneously optimize a high-dimensional parameter space, including the neural network weights for $\delta$ and $\omega$.

-In real-world power systems, sensor data is often corrupted by noise.
-To account for this situation, we evaluate the robustness of the parameter estimation by introducing Gaussian noise to the oscillatory trajectories.

-Table~\ref{tab:l2err_inverse} presents the $\ell_2$ relative errors for the estimation of the inertia constant $\theta_M$ and damping coefficient $\theta_D$, obtained from 5 independent trials.
-In this experiment, the hyperparameter is set to $\lambda_d=1$ for PINN.
-Overall, the results demonstrate that both models successfully recover the system parameters $M$ and $D$.
-As expected, the relative estimation error tends to increase as the noise level rises.